Leirbagen/Leirbagen/README.md

 ## About me

-Dual-degree student in Computer Science and Digital Design & Animation, with a strong background in Object-Oriented Programming (C#, JavaScript) and UX/UI.
-Passionate about gaming and building interactive mechanics in Unity.
-I am eager to bring my technical skills to a Game Developer role while learning industry-standard workflows.
+Dual-degree student in Computer Science and Digital Design & Animation, with a strong background in Software Engineering, Object-Oriented Programming (C#, C++, JavaScript, Python) and UX/UI.
+Passionate about gaming and building interactive mechanics in Unity while continuously expanding my tech stack.
+I am eager to bring my versatile skills to a Game Developer or Software Engineer role, mastering industry-standard workflows

 ## Tech Stack